-Academic Rank - Candidates must have attained the rank of full professor.
+Academic Rank - Candidates must have attained the rank of full Professor.

-Length of Service - Candidates must have held the rank of full professor for five years, have completed at least three years of full-time teaching on the campus that recommends the appointment and ten years of full-time teaching within the System.
+Length of Service - Candidates must have held the rank of full Professor for at least five years and must have at least three years of full-time service at the nominating institution.

 Nominations must be drawn from faculty members who have regularly carried a full-time teaching load, both in terms of the number of semester hours taught and the number of students served, as defined by the campus for full-time faculty.
-The definition of a full-time teaching load varies from campus to campus, but each campus should be satisfied that there could be no question that its nominee meets this criterion.
+The definition of a fulltime teaching load varies from campus to campus, but each campus should be satisfied that there could be no question that its nominee meets this criterion.

-Department chairpersons/directors or equivalent may be nominated for the Distinguished Teaching Professorship contingent upon the individual's carrying the campus-defined full-time teaching load for all persons performing such administrative responsibilities (e.g., if a campus defines 15 hours as a full-time teaching load for full-time faculty and 12 hours as a full-time teaching load for department chairs, then an individual serving as a department chair teaching the 12 hours and meeting the other eligibility requirements would be eligible for nomination).
+Department chairs/directors or equivalent may be nominated for the Distinguished Teaching Professorship contingent upon the individual carrying the campus-defined full-time teaching load for all persons performing such administrative responsibilities (e.g., if a campus defines 15 hours as a full-time teaching load for full-time faculty and 12 hours as a full-time teaching load for department chairs, then an individual serving as a department chair teaching the 12 hours and meeting the other eligibility requirements would be eligible for nomination).
 Administrators with less than a campus-defined teaching load (e.g., dean, associate dean) are ineligible.

 Criteria for Selection - The primary criterion for appointment to the rank is skill in teaching, with evidence that the nominee's work has elevated the standards of colleagues at their institution or the field in general.
-Consideration shall also be given to mastery of subject matter, sound scholarship, service to the University and the broader community, and to continuing growth.
+Consideration shall also be given to mastery of subject matter, sound scholarship of teaching or distributing knowledge, service to the University and to continuing growth.
 The following criteria are to be used in the selection of persons to be nominated for the Distinguished Teaching Professorship: